-First Citizens Bancshares, Inc. and subsidiaries' management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with accounting principles generally accepted in the United States of America, this includes the design, implementation and maintenance of controls relevant to the preparation and fair presentation of these consolidated financial statements that are free from material misstatement, whether due to error or fraud.
-First Citizens Bancshares, Inc. and subsidiaries' management is also responsible for its assertion about the effectiveness of internal control over financial reporting, included in the accompanying Management's Annual Report on Internal Control Over Financial Reporting.
+First Citizens Bancshares, Inc. and subsidiaries' management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation and maintenance of effective internal control over financial reporting relevant to the preparation and fair presentation of these consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+Management is also responsible for its assessment about the effectiveness of internal control over financial reporting, included in the accompanying Management's Annual Report on Internal Control Over Financial Reporting.